Blastoma: Molecular biology and treatment

 Many types of blastoma have been linked to a mutation in tumor suppressor genes.
-For example, pleuropulmonary blastomas have been linked to a mutation of the coding for p53.
-However, the mutation which allows proliferation of incompletely differentiated cells can vary from patient to patient and a mutation can alter the prognosis.
+For example, pleuropulmonary blastomas have been linked to a coding mutation for p53.
+However, the mutation which allows proliferation of incompletely differentiated cells can vary from patient to patient and can alter the prognosis.

 In the case of retinoblastoma, patients carry a visibly abnormal karyotype, with a loss of function mutation on a specific band of chromosome 13.
-This recessive deletion on the rb gene is also associated with other cancer types and must be present on both alleles, for a normal cell to progress towards malignancy.
+This recessive deletion on the rb gene is also associated with other cancer types and must be present on both alleles, for a normal cell to progress toward malignancy.

-Thus, in the case of common blastomas, such as retinoblastomas, a practitioner may go directly into treatment, but in the case of rarer, more-genetically-linked blastomas, practitioners may karyotype the patient before proceeding with treatment.
+Thus, in the case of common blastomas, such as retinoblastomas, a practitioner may go directly into treatment.
+However, in the case of rarer, more-genetically-linked blastomas, practitioners may karyotype the patient before proceeding with treatment.
 Some examples of blastomas are hepatoblastoma, medulloblastoma, nephroblastoma, neuroblastoma, pancreatoblastoma, pleuropulmonary blastoma, retinoblastoma, glioblastoma multiforme and gonadoblastoma.

 Types of blastomas

 Hepatoblastoma

-Hepatoblastoma (HBL) is the first most common malignancy in children, often diagnosed during the first 3 years of life.
-In most cases, HBL is an sporadic pathology, although it has been sometimes associated with specific genetic abnormalities such as the Beckwith-Wiedemann syndrome and familial adenomatous polyposis.
+Hepatoblastoma (HBL) is the first and most common malignancy in children, often diagnosed during the first 3 years of life.
+In most cases, HBL is a sporadic pathology, although it has been sometimes associated with specific genetic abnormalities such as the Beckwith-Wiedemann syndrome and familial adenomatous polyposis.

 The incidence has increased over the last three decades, and the risk of developing HBL has been demonstrated to be higher for premature babies with a birth weight of less than 1 kilo.
 The fact that the survival rate for premature babies has increased might also account for the rise in HBL incidence.
-The most common signs used for diagnosis are abdominal distention and discomfort, generalized fatigue, loss of appetite and secondary anemia.
+The most common signs for diagnosis are abdominal distention and discomfort, generalized fatigue, loss of appetite and secondary anemia.

 The most important clinical marker for HBL is serum alpha-fetoprotein (AFP), except in the case of some rare variants of HBL and hepatocellular carcinoma that exhibit lower AFP levels.